You might be wondering: What does Roller Derby have to do with wrestling? The short answer? EVERYTHING! Allow us the opportunity to explain why…

 Since each team can set a jammer in motion, this causes the remaining skaters, called ‘blockers,’ to be on offense and defense simultaneously; offensively: to block the opposition so that their jammer can pass them and score points, and defensively: to ensure that the opposing team’s jammer doesn’t pass anyone on their team.

-The action is fast and furious, complete with drama and intrigue, although the overwhelming quantity of said drama and intrigue occurs often after the referee’s whistle sounds.
+The action is fast and furious, complete with drama and intrigue, although the overwhelming quantity of said drama and intrigue often occurs after the referee’s whistle sounds.

 I tried to think of an appropriate analogy, and the only one I could come up with was owning a set of Lionel miniature trains, where every time you turned them on, you were guaranteed countless head-on collisions, not to mention numerous derailments.